wp-plugins/tagpages/readme.txt

 This plugin is a [follow-up](http://www.bernhard-riedl.com/2010/08/01/tagpages-tags-functionality-for-pages-in-wordpress-30/) to the post which I wrote [a few years ago](http://www.bernhard-riedl.com/2007/10/06/wordpress-23-tagging-posts-and-pages/). - The idea was (and still is) to equip pages with [tags](http://en.support.wordpress.com/posts/post-tags/) and include their number in a combined posts and pages [tag-cloud](http://codex.wordpress.org/Function_Reference/wp_tag_cloud).

-Requirements for current version:

-* WordPress 3.0 or higher
-* PHP 5 or higher
-* You can check your PHP version with the [Health Check](http://wordpress.org/extend/plugins/health-check/) plugin.

-TagPages is fully compatible with [https/SSL/TLS-sites](http://codex.wordpress.org/Administration_Over_SSL).
+TagPages is fully compatible with [https/SSL/TLS-sites](http://codex.wordpress.org/Administration_Over_SSL) and WordPress multisite network.

 **Plugin's website:** [http://www.bernhard-riedl.com/projects/](http://www.bernhard-riedl.com/projects/)